DIY shower remodeling can be a pain. There I said it. Yes, I bet you were probably thinking it.

 You don’t want to be ‘penny-wise and pound-foolish’ (boy, I’m full of Dad’isms and Mom’isms today – ha! ha!).
 This is why Troy and Lora-Jene made thoughtful product decisions which were built to last.
 Some of these products and systems aren’t seen (they’re behind the wall), but they’ll make all the difference 10 years down the road when they’re NOT redoing the job!

-Here’s 2 small (but important) examples.
+Here are 2 small (but important) examples.

 - Troy used a waterproof ready for tile shower pan.
 This pan will not leak.
 In addition, since it’s made of an expanded polystyrene core, it’s light and easy to bring into the room and saves a TON of time on field installation labor.
 Troy loved that!